openstack-infra/system-config/doc/source/third_party.rst

     * logs should include a trace of the commands used
   * OpenStack logs
   * Tempest logs (including ``testr_results.html.gz``)
+* Some repositories will not accept CI comments or verification.
+If your system comments on these repositories, you will be asked to stop.
+If you do not stop, your system will be disabled by OpenStack Infra.
+  Repositories include:
+    * devstack-gate

 Reading the Event Stream